Kobold: Overview

 The legend of the house sprite's retribution is quite old.
-The tale of the hütchen (or hodekin in Low German, meaning "little hat"; tale retold as Grimms Deutsche Sagen No. 74) is set in the historical background after c.
-1130, and attested in a work c.
-1500.
+The tale of the hütchen (or hodekin in Low German, meaning "little hat") is set in the historical background after c.
+1130 and attested in a work c.
+1500 (later retold as Grimms Deutsche Sagen No. 74).
 (Note: Tristhemius (d.
 1516), Chronicle of Hildesheim, which dates the events to c.1130.)
 (Note: Grimm's version combines multiple sources, including Erasmus Francisci (1690) which includes the tale under the header of "kobold".)
-This sprite that haunted the castle of the Bishop of Hildesheim, (Note: The ghost/spirit haunted Stift Hildesheim (seat of the Prince-Bishopric of Hildesheim Hochstift Hildesheim?)) retaliated against a kitchen boy who splashed filthy water on it (Cf. fig. top right) by leaving the lad's dismembered body cooking in a pot.
-Likewise the resident Chimmeken of Mecklenburg Castle, in 1327, allegedly chopped up a kitchen boy into pieces after he took and drank the milk offered to the sprite, according to an anecdote recorded by historian Thomas Kantzow (d.
-1542).
+The sprite that haunted the castle of the Bishop of Hildesheim (Note: The ghost/spirit haunted Stift Hildesheim (seat of the Prince-Bishopric of Hildesheim Hochstift Hildesheim?)) retaliated against a kitchen boy who splashed filthy water on it (Cf. fig. top right), by leaving the lad's dismembered body cooking in a pot.
+Similarly, according to an anecdote recorded by historian Thomas Kantzow (d.
+1542), in 1327, the resident Chimmeken of Mecklenburg Castle allegedly chopped up a kitchen boy into pieces after he took and drank the milk offered to the sprite.

-The story of the "multi-formed" Hinzelmann (Grimms DS No. 75) (Note: The Grimms abridge the single printed source, Der vielförmige Hintzelmann, Feldmann (1704).) features a typical house sprite, tidying the kitchen, repaying insolence, etc. Though normally invisible, it is a shapeshifter as its byname suggests.
-When the lord of Hudemühlen Castle flees to Hanover, the sprite transforms into a feather to follow the horse carriage.
-It also appears as a marten and serpent after attempts at expelling it.
+The story of the "multi-formed" Hinzelmann (Grimms DS No. 75) (Note: The Grimms abridge the single printed source, Der vielförmige Hintzelmann, Feldmann (1704).) features a typical house sprite tidying the kitchen and repaying insolence.
+Though normally invisible, it is a shapeshifter as its name suggests.
+When the lord of Hudemühlen Castle fled to Hanover, the sprite transformed into a feather to follow the horse carriage.
+It also appeared as a marten and serpent after attempts at expelling it.